 The hen house is completed and filled with hens (and one rooster)!
 The hens lay 20 eggs a day, which are sold at the market stall.

-PHOTO: Robert Gutwa visits the new hen house on the Grace Community Center property.
+PHOTO: Robert Gutwa visits the hen house on the Grace Community Center property.

-PHOTO: Gladys stirs the soap mixture .
+PHOTO: Gladys stirring the soap mixture in 2020.
 The soap is bottled in empty water bottles and sold at the market stall.